A syndicate allows investors to participate in a lead investor's deals. In exchange, investors pay the lead carry.

 Investors also pay the out-of-pocket costs for each deal—currently $8K in the US and £8,300 in the UK.
 These costs are paid to third parties such as state regulatory agencies, payment processors and accountants.

-The lead and AngelList Advisors do not receive carry until the syndicate investors’ investments and out-of-pocket costs are returned.
+The lead and the fund's investment advisor do not receive carry until the syndicate investors’ investments and out-of-pocket costs are returned.

-The fund is managed by Assure Fund Management and advised by AngelList Advisors.
+The fund's general partner is Fund GP and it is advised by AngelList Advisors (unless otherwise indicated).
+The fund's administrator is Belltower Fund Group.
 The lead also serves as a contractor of AngelList Advisors.

-The lead usually does not invest through the fund but is required to disclose to AngelList Advisors how she votes, or if she buys or sells shares.
+The lead usually does not invest through the fund but is required to disclose to the fund’s investment adviser how she votes, or if she buys or sells shares.

 If there is a lead, the fund will usually vote with the lead unless she has a conflict of interest or there are other unusual circumstances.